abdullahbagyapan/java-member-automation/README.md

 # java-db-gui-exercise
-contain my gui with database java project
+contain java project with gui and db